benyap/firestore-backfire/README.md

 Global options can be provided directly inline, or read from a configuration file named any of the following:

-- .firebasebackuprc
+- .backfirerc
-- .firebasebackuprc.json
+- .backfirerc.json
-- .firebasebackuprc.yaml
+- .backfirerc.yaml
-- .firebasebackuprc.yml
+- .backfirerc.yml
-- .firebasebackuprc.js
+- .backfirerc.js
-- .firebasebackuprc.cjs
+- .backfirerc.cjs
-- firebasebackup.config.js
+- backfire.config.js
-- firebasebackup.config.cjs
+- backfire.config.cjs

 ## Road map